Ovhagen/EIT070/Lab3/QuestionsAndAnswers.md

 20. What happens with the stack pointer before the function returns?
      * Adds the value of r19 to r1 and then adds 12 immediate and keep carry for r1.

+##Assignment 2
+1. Which register stores the output of the function “readSwitches”?
+ * r19

+2. Which register does the function “readSwitches_writeLed” use to pass the argument to the function “writeLed”?
+ * r5

+ 3. If a function calls another function, what is stored at the stack pointer, in the stack frame allocated for the caller function?
+Why?
+  * The start of the other functions stack frame that is called upon.

+4. What is the size of the stack frame of the function “readSwitches_writeLed”?
+ * 12 bytes.
+(3 memory adresses)